Each year according to the International

 that on any global built ship the NDT that examines the internal weld quality is only applied to a small percentage of the ships welds.

-IRRESPECTIVE OF THE WELD CODES, COMMON SENSE WOULD ENSURE THAT ENGINEERS CREATE PRE- QUALIFICATION WELD TESTS THAT ALLOW FOR THE REAL WORLD "WORSE CASE WELD SITUATIONS THAT ARE LIKELY TO TAKE PLACE WITH THE INTENDED WELD APPLICATIONS".
+IRRESPECTIVE OF THE WELD CODES UTILIZED, COMMON SENSE WOULD ENSURE THAT ENGINEERS CREATE PRE- QUALIFICATION WELD TESTS THAT ALLOW FOR THE REAL WORLD "WORSE CASE WELD SITUATIONS & VARIABLES THAT ARE LIKELY TO TAKE PLACE WITH THE INTENDED WELD APPLICATIONS".

-Shit, it broke apart right along the bloody weld seams, and it was not much of a storm.
+Dam, it broke apart right along the weld seams, and that was not much of a storm.

 Many ship yards forget that oversized